 - For a weeknight dinner, I’ll serve this with rice and corn.

-SAVE THIS MEXICAN LAYERED FRITTATA TO YOUR PINTEREST BOARD!
+SAVE THIS MEXICAN FRITTATA RECIPE TO YOUR PINTEREST BOARD!

 - 1 cup refried beans